Legal Values: Artificial Intelligence (Discrmination & Surveillance)

 Presentation

-Limited lectures; primarily facilitated class discussions.
+Limited lectures; primarily seminar-style, facilitated class discussions.
 Students will be expected to attend all classes, to complete all readings and video assignments in advance of class, and to participate actively in class.
-Class sessions will consist of a mixture of in-person and synchronous online sessions and may include one or more guest speakers.
+Class sessions will consist entirely of weekly, two-hour synchronous online sessions via Zoom.

 Upper Year Research & Writing Requirement